-Accommodation Issues
+Accommodation

-- Approved accommodation not provided - Approved accommodation not provided appropriately - Accommodation provided but not approved or documented

-North Carolina Department of Public Instruction Office of Accountability and Testing Accommodation Test Read Aloud (in English) or Interpreter/Transliterator Signs/Cues Test provided during a test that measures reading skills (e.g., end-of-course [EOC] English II or endof-grade [EOG] reading)
+- Approved accommodation not provided - Approved accommodation not provided appropriately - Accommodation provided but not approved or documented - Accommodation/Designated Feature Test Read Aloud (in English) or Interpreter/Transliterator Signs/Cues Test provided during a test that measures reading comprehension (e.g., end-of-course English II or endof-grade reading)

-Security Issues
+Security

-- Allowing others access to the tests, including school or district personnel who do not have a legitimate need - Allowing students to review secure test materials before the test administration - Missing test materials - Secure test materials not properly returned - For online testing, failing to maintain security of NC Education username and password - Failing to store secure test materials in a secure, locked facility - Failure to cover or remove bulletin board materials, classroom displays, or reference materials (printed or attached) on students' desks that provide information regarding test-taking strategies, or the content being measured by the test - Reproducing items from secure test(s) in any manner or form - Using items from secure test(s) for instruction - Failing to return the originally distributed number of test materials to designated school personnel - Discussing with others any of the test questions or information contained in the tests, or writing about or posting them on the internet or on social media
+- Allowing staff access to a test who do not have a verified need (e.g., Test Read Aloud [in English] accommodation) - Allowing students to review secure test materials before the test administration - Missing test materials - Secure test materials not properly returned - For online testing, failing to maintain security of NC Education username and password - Failing to store secure test materials in a secure, locked facility - Failure to cover or remove bulletin board materials, classroom displays, or reference materials (printed or attached) on students' desks that provide information regarding test-taking strategies or the content. - Reproducing items from secure test(s) in any manner or form. - Using questions from secure tests for instruction - Failing to return the originally distributed number of test materials to designated school personnel - Discussing with others any of the test questions or information contained in the tests, or writing about or posting them on the internet or on social media

-Monitoring Issues
+Monitoring

-- Failing to prevent students from cheating by copying, using a cheat sheet, or asking for information - Failing to prevent students from gaining an unfair advantage through the use of cell phones, text messages, or other means - Allowing students to remove secure materials from the testing site - Failing to monitor students and secure test materials during breaks - For online testing, leaving devices unsupervised when secure online tests are paused or open and visible - Leaving the testing room unmonitored when students and secure materials are present
+- Failing to prevent students from cheating by copying, using cheat sheets, or asking for information - Failing to prevent students from gaining an unfair advantage by using cell phones, text messages, or other means - Allowing students to remove secure materials from the testing site - Failing to monitor students and secure test materials during breaks - For online testing, leaving devices unsupervised when secure online tests are paused or open and visible - Leaving the testing room unmonitored when students and secure materials are present

-Procedural Issues
+Procedural

-- Paraphrasing, omitting, revising, interpreting, explaining, or rewriting the script, directions, or test items, including answer choices - Reading or tampering with (e.g., altering, changing, modifying, erasing, deleting, or scoring) student responses to the test items

-- Failing to administer the secure tests on the test date or during the testing window designated by the Annual Testing Program - Failing to follow the test schedule procedures or makeup test schedule designated by the Annual Testing Program - Providing students with additional time beyond the designated maximum time specified in the test administration guide (except for students with documented special needs requiring accommodations, such as Scheduled Extended Time) - Test administrator or proctor giving improper assistance or providing instruction related to the concepts measured by the test before the test administration or during the test administration session
+- Paraphrasing, omitting, revising, interpreting, explaining, or rewriting the script, directions, or test items, including answer choices. - Reading or tampering with (e.g., altering, changing, modifying, erasing, deleting, or scoring) student responses to the test questions - Failing to administer tests on the approved date or during the testing window designated by the North Carolina General Assembly - Failing to follow the test schedule procedures or makeup test schedule designated by the Annual Testing Program - Providing students with additional time beyond the designated time specified in the test administration guide (except for students requiring accommodations, such as Scheduled Extended Time) - Test administrator or proctor giving improper assistance or providing instruction related to the concepts measured by the test before the test administration or during the test administration session

-Technical Issues
+Technical

 - Online test connectivity or technical problems - Schools must report online test connectivity and technical problems that occur during the administration of online tests when students are unable to successfully complete the test.
-Reports do not need to be entered for students who successfully complete the test despite a technical issue. - Online test questions not displaying properly
+Reports do not need to be entered for students who successfully complete the test despite a technical issue. - Online test questions did not display properly